 Aeroponics is a hydroponics system where the roots of a plant are suspended in an air chamber (or growth chamber), and periodically misted with a nutrient solution.
 This hydroponic method is unique in that it requires no grow medium, allowing for superior aeration of the root system.

-There are a wide range of options available to hydroponic growers using Aeroponics.
+There are plenty of options available to hydroponic growers using Aeroponics.
 Some Aeroponic systems are very basic and easy to operate, right out of the box.
 Other Aeroponic systems are a bit more complex and often employ pumps and timing features.
 These more elaborate hydroponic systems are better-suited for people wishing to grow larger and more diverse plant varieties.

 Recommended Aeroponics Systems